Olin-Rice Science Center, Room 320

-- Go to the Wavefunction's Windows Downloads Page for Spartan and click the link next to Spartan Student, version 6.
+- Go to the Wavefunction's Spartan for Windows Downloads Page and click the version number link next to Spartan Student V. 6.
 That will download a VERY big file, and you have to wait till it is done.

 - Accept the license terms, and have it install the program.
 You need to choose the "Network" licensing option.
-Again, you'll have to install a program and accept its terms, and it will take almost as long as Spartan did though it shows very little on the progress bar.
-IMPORTANT: When the installation is complete, the installer will ask you to "Enter License Server" - don't do it!
-Just leave that blank and click Next and then Done, then Next and Finished.
+You may have to install another program and accept its terms, and if so it will take almost as long as Spartan did though it shows very little on the progress bar.
+IMPORTANT: When the installation is complete, the installer will ask you to "Enter License Server:" - don't do it!
+Just leave that blank and click Next and then Done, then Next and Finish.

 - Now, launch a web browser and point it to http://localhost:1947/ (or just click this link!)